Tina Weymouth: Early life

-Weymouth was born November 22, 1950 in Coronado, California, the daughter of Laura Bouchage and U.S. Navy Vice Admiral Ralph Weymouth (1917–2020).
+Weymouth was born November 22, 1950, in Coronado, California, the daughter of Laura Bouchage and U.S. Navy Vice Admiral Ralph Weymouth (1917–2020).
 Her mother was a French-Breton immigrant from Brittany and her father was American.
 Weymouth's maternal great-grandfather is Anatole Le Braz, a Breton writer.
 The third of eight children, her siblings include Lani and Laura Weymouth, who are collaborators in Tina's band Tom Tom Club, and architect Yann Weymouth, the designer of the Salvador Dalí Museum in Florida.

 Weymouth was raised in a devout Roman Catholic family.
 Because of her father's military career, the family relocated frequently: When she was two years old, they moved from San Diego County to Hawaii, and later to France, Belgium, Switzerland, Los Angeles and Iceland, before eventually settling in the Washington, D.C. area.
 Weymouth described herself as a "very, very shy" child, which she attributed to her family's frequent relocations.

-When she was 12, Weymouth joined the Mrs. Tufts’ Potomac English Hand Bell Ringers, an amateur music group directed by Nancy Tufts, and toured with them.
+When she was 12, Weymouth joined the Mrs. Tufts’ Potomac English Hand Bell Ringers, a handbell ensemble directed by Nancy Tufts, and toured with them.
 At 14, she started to teach herself the guitar.
 Her early inspirations came from Bob Dylan and Peter, Paul & Mary.